Definitive Guide: How to Source from China? (7 Steps)

 After receiving the manufacturers’ quotes, you can now pick the best price among all and order your first round.

-Once you have followed all the steps correctly, you are set to order for a bulk amount.
-But you have to pay attention to the payment in case face a scam.
+Once you have followed all the steps correctly, you are set to order for a bulk amount from China.
+But you have to pay attention to send payment to China in case face a scam.

 Many suppliers require a deposit of around 30%, and the remaining amount would be paid before shipment.